hngu/aws-bootcamp-cruddur-2023/journal/week1.md

 10. ensure all code is tested for vulnerability before production

 ### Running the app
-1. Go to FE code and run `npm i` (not sure why react-scripts isn't picked up in docker)
+1. Go to FE code and run `npm i` (not sure why react-scripts isn't picked up in docker). **ANSWER**: because in our `docker-compose.yml` file, we are mounting our local FE directory to the docker container's working directory.
+That will overwrite anything that is in the container's directory with our work, and since there is no `node_modules` in our host machine, the container won't have it either.
+This is so that we can use the same Dockerfile for both local and production.
+You should have a different Dockerfile for both local and production.
+Building a unified container is only if you are sharing it with other colleagues to make sure their environments matches yours.
 2. Then run `docker compose up`
 3. Open the app at port 3000
 4. If you have not done so, click Join Now